Techartflowio/com.unity.render-pipelines.universal/Documentation~/post-processing/hdr-output.md

 ![Values Exceeding Paper White Debug View](./../Images/post-proc/hdr/HDR-Output-OverPaperWhite.png)

-This debug view uses a color coded gradient to indicate parts of the Scene that exceed the Paper White value.
+This debug view uses a color coded gradient to indicate parts of the scene that exceed the Paper White value.
 The gradient ranges from yellow to red.
 Yellow corresponds to **Paper White** +1, and red corresponds to **Max Nits**.

 ## Platform Compatibility

 URP only supports HDR Output on the following platforms:

 * Windows with DirectX 11, DirectX 12 or Vulkan
-* MacOS with Metal
+* MacOS devices that use Metal
+* iOS 16+ devices
 * Consoles
 * XR devices with HDR support
+* Android devices that use Vulkan and GLES

 > **Note**: DirectX 11 only supports HDR Output in the Player, it does not support HDR Output in the Editor.